nearwatch/nearnftbot/README.md

 ## Introduction
 NEAR NFT viewer bot <a href="https://t.me/nearnftbot">@nearnftbot</a> helps you quickly access NFTs of your own and someone else's wallets.
-Built-in mode allows you to share any NFT via Telegram.
+Inline mode allows you to share any NFT via Telegram.
 You can also transfer your wallet NFTs to another account.

 ### Supports